"Yes, it is." said Tammy.

 Rei jumped with excitement, "Really?"

-"Really."
-She handed me one of her fish on a stick.
+She came to sit next to me and answered, "Really."
+Then she handed me one of her fish from the stick.
 "Eat it."

 I grumbled but took it from her hand and ate it as ordered.